Saving money as a digital nomad can be difficult, but it’s not impossible.

 So, next time you’re booking a flight, make sure to check in online!

-TIP: At the online checking, the companies will usually try to upsell you with different products.
+TIP: The companies will usually try to upsell you with different products at the online checking.
 But don’t be fooled, and only buy what you need!

 I believe that these tips can help any digital nomad to save a lot of money.
 However, it is important to remember that everyone has different needs and preferences.